 Seed compost is also known as potting compost.

-It is lower in nutrients than standard multi-purpose compost, providing enough nutrition for young plants to grow without too much nitrogen that can damage young roots.
+Lower in nutrients than standard multi-purpose compost, it avoids excess nitrogen that can damage young roots.

-It is also light and airy, carefully balancing the ability to drain water and provide oxygen while holding sufficient moisture for early growth of young plants.
+It is also light and airy, carefully balancing the ability to drain water and provide oxygen while holding sufficient moisture for early growth.
 Typically seed compost combines standard compost with other ingredients such as coir or perlite.

 Watch out for…!